vmware-tanzu-labs/educates-training-platform/docs/installation-guides/cluster-requirements.md

 Educates uses persistent volumes and expects persistent volumes of type ``ReadWriteOnce (RWO)`` to be available through the default storage provider.
 If no default storage class is specified, or a specified storage class is required, Educates can be configured with the name of the storage class, however this only applies to Educates own use of storage and any workshop you want to use which wants to claim storage, would need to be customized to use the non standard storage class.

 For some Kubernetes distributions, including hosted solutions available from IBM, the storage provided is based on NFS or similar technologies and it may be necessary to configure Educates to know about what user and group should be used for persistent volumes.
 This is required so that permissions on storage can be fixed up before use.
 As before, this only helps in the case of Educates own use of storage and workshops may need to be customized to work with these specific Kubernetes clusters.

+Also be aware that the support in Educates to try and accomodate use of NFS storage solutions for persistent volumes, and the need to fixup permissions, is not regularly tested and as such there is a chance it may not work.
+If needing to deploy to a Kubernetes cluster with such a requirement for storage and you have issues, make sure you report any problem so it can be addressed.

 (cluster-security-enforcement)=
 Cluster security enforcement